How to Become a Cybersecurity Engineer?

 In general, a cybersecurity engineer must have the following qualifications:

-• Two years of work experience in cyber security-related duties such as incident detection and response, and forensics
+• Two years of work experience in cybersecurity-related duties such as incident detection, response, and forensics.

-• Experience with the functionality, operation, and maintenance of firewalls and various forms of endpoint security
+• Experience with firewalls' functionality, operation, maintenance and endpoint security.

-Note that different organizations may have more or fewer qualifications or attach lesser or greater importance to any of the given criteria.
+Note that different organizations may have more or fewer qualifications or attach lesser or greater importance to the given criteria.

 Cybersecurity Engineer Salary

-The average cybersecurity engineer salary is around $101,000 a year, according to Glassdoor.
-Senior-level engineers earn an average of $145K annually, while beginners can look forward to $71K a year.
+Glassdoor says the average cybersecurity engineer's yearly salary is around $101,000.
+Senior-level engineers earn an average of $145K annually, while beginners can expect to earn $71K annually.
 Nice work if you can get it!

 Of course, the above numbers can fluctuate depending on the demand in your part of the world.
-But regardless of the range, a cyber security engineer can earn some serious pay.
+Regardless of the range, a cybersecurity engineer can earn some serious pay.

 Before understanding how to become a cyber security engineer, let us learn about the demand for the role.